nedsantiago/color-thief-rs/README.md

 # Color Thief (Rust)

-A rewrite of the color thief library in Rust.
-The library builds a color palette in-theme with a provided image.
-This library is a Rust port of Shipeng Feng's [Color Thief](https://github.com/fengsp/color-thief-py)
+A Rust rewrite of `color-thief-py`.
+Color Thief generates a color palette using the colors in a provided image.
+This repository is a Rust port of Shipeng Feng's [Color Thief](https://github.com/fengsp/color-thief-py)

-## Motivation

-Primarily, to improve in writing Rust as project-based learning.
-Color Thief is a library that `wal` was built from.

 ## Notes